People & Communities

 Board of Directors Diversity

 We lead from the top on diversity.
-Our Board is more diverse than most of our peers’ Boards.
-It is comprised of 38% female directors, and 75% of our current directors are diverse.
+Our Board is more diverse than most of our peers’ Boards with over 50% diversity in under-represented groups and a third of our directors are female.

 Fair Pay and Benefits